Skip to main contentSkip to navigationSkip to search

 • On a mission to decarbonize the USD 6tn chemicals industry, which accounts for 6% of global CO2 emissions

-• Leverages AI-engineered enzymes, precious metal catalysts and bio-based feedstocks to revolutionize chemical production
+• Leverages AI-designed enzymes, precious metal catalysts and bio-based feedstocks to revolutionize chemical production

 Other investments